 Bill died in 1957, and Emily died October 12, 1954, and both are buried in the Salt Lake City Cemetery.

 Bill Hyde home (Number 31 on the 1958 Highland map - 11585 N. 6000 W.)

 William Thomas III & Norma Marie Christensen Tucker Hyde

 Bill was born October 23, 1898, in Draper to William Thomas Hyde Jr. and Emily Jessie Dear Hyde (q.v.), the oldest of eleven children.
 He married Jessie Hunter on March 23, 1921, and they adopted two children: Shirley and Ronald.
 Jessie was born December 11, 1896, in Glasgow, Scotland to James and Annie McFarlane Hunter.
 They moved to Highland (Number 31 on the 1958 Highland map) where Bill farmed.
 Jessie served as president of the Relief Society in 1940 with Vera Larson and Gertrude West as counselors and Ethel Markham as secretary.
 Jessie suffered a stroke and after a short while passed away March 27, 1953.

-Norma was always active in the LDS church, serving in many positions: Secretary-treasurer of the Sunday School, Secretary of the Stake Sunday School, Secretary of the YWMIA, theology class teacher, visiting teacher, Counselor in the Primary and Assistant Ward Clerk, among others.
+Norma was always active in the Church of Jesus Christ of Latter-day Saints, serving in many positions: Secretary-treasurer of the Sunday School, Secretary of the Stake Sunday School, Secretary of the YWMIA, theology class teacher, visiting teacher, Counselor in the Primary and Assistant Ward Clerk, among others.
 In 1925 she was called to serve a mission in the Northern States and was there for 22 months.